Terms of Service

 6.2.
 The use and nondisclosure obligations and restrictions set forth in Section 6.3 will not apply to any information that: (a) is or becomes generally known to the public through no breach of these Terms of Service by the receiving party; (b) is rightfully known by the receiving party at the time of disclosure; (c) is independently developed by the receiving party without use of or access to the disclosing party’s Confidential Information; or (d) the receiving party rightfully obtains from a third party who has the right to disclose such information without breach of any confidentiality obligation to the disclosing party.

 6.3.
 The receiving party will not use the disclosing party’s Confidential Information except as necessary for the performance or enforcement of these Terms of Service and will not disclose such Confidential Information to any third party except to those of its employees and subcontractors who have a bona fide need to know such Confidential Information for the performance or enforcement of these Terms of Service; provided that each such employee and subcontractor is bound by a written agreement that contains use and disclosure restrictions consistent with the terms set forth in this Section 6.
 Each receiving party will protect the disclosing party’s Confidential Information from unauthorized use and disclosure using efforts equivalent to the efforts that the receiving party ordinarily uses with respect to its own confidential information and in no event less than a reasonable standard of care.
-The provisions of this Section 6.3 will remain in effect during the term of these Terms of Service and for a period of three (3) years after the expiration or termination of these Terms of Service.
+The provisions of this Section 6.3 will remain in effect during the term of these Terms of Service and for a period of three (3) years after the expiration or termination of these Terms of Service

 6.4.
 The provisions of this Section 6 will not restrict either party from disclosing Confidential Information pursuant to the order or requirement of a court, administrative agency, or other governmental body; provided that the party required to make such a disclosure gives reasonable notice to the other party to enable it to contest such order or requirement or limit the scope of such request.
 The party responding to such an order or requirement will only disclose that information that is expressly required.

 6.5.
-The receiving party acknowledges that the disclosure of Confidential Information could cause substantial harm to disclosing party that could not be remedied by the payment of damages alone.
-Accordingly, disclosing party will be entitled to preliminary and permanent injunctive relief and other equitable relief in any relevant jurisdiction for any breach of this Section 6 or misuse of Confidential Information by the receiving party.
+The receiving party acknowledges that the disclosure of Confidential Information may cause substantial harm to disclosing party that could not be remedied by the payment of damages alone.
+Accordingly, disclosing party will be entitled to seek preliminary and permanent injunctive relief and other equitable relief in any relevant jurisdiction for any breach of this Section 6 or misuse of Confidential Information by the receiving party.

 - Order Form; Fees; Taxes